 Also in 1993, Biggie made a more memorable appearance on the Supercat remix of Dolly My Baby, which features Puffy in a Shaq jersey delivering one of the worst verses in hip-hop history.
 Thankfully, Biggie made us forget about it by delivering his first classic verse.

 Then in 1996, Shaq dropped the underrated single You Can’t Stop The Reign featuring Biggie and a cool sample from the group Loose Ends.

 One last thing about the John Starks interview.
-The first question was about John Starks infamous dunk from Tuesday, May 25th of 1993 on Michael Jordan and if he owned any posters of it.
-He said he did have a painting but here’s a very interesting item that I own featuring that dunk.
-You might notice something, or should I say somebody, is missing.
+The first question was about John Starks’ infamous dunk from Tuesday, May 25th of 1993 “on” Michael Jordan and if he owned any posters of it.
+He said he had a painting of it.
+What I have is a very interesting item featuring that dunk.
+You might notice something, or should I say someone, is missing from that item.

 Unlike the Biggie song, this isn’t that big of a mystery.
 Upper Deck had an exclusive contract with Jordan that prevented other companies from using his image eventhough they had a NBA license.
 This is also why Jordan isn’t in 90’s videos games like NBA Jam and NBA Live.